nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Phone Number, email and matriculation number must be **unique** to each student.
 * Order of the tags does not matter e.g. `add n/NAME p/PHONENUMBER` is the same as `add p/PHONENUMBER n/NAME`.
 * Tracey will acknowledge that the student has been added.
-* Faculty and covid status need to be an pre-defined constant specific to the list defined below (refer to Pre-defined constants).
+* Values for faculty, covid status and block need to be pre-defined constants in the table below (refer to Table 2 below or in the <a href='#glossary'>glossary</a>).
-* If the inputted keyword is not one of those defined in the **Pre-defined constants** as described in Figure 3, there will be an error and you will have to input the details for the keyword again.
+* If the inputted keyword is not one of those defined in the **Pre-defined constants** as described in Table 2, there will be an error and you will have to input the details for the keyword again.

 Examples of usage:
 * `add n/Melvin f/SOC cs/ Negative`